tytydraco/yessleep/out/The_allyoucaneat_pizza_place_that_never_let_us_leave.md

 The lights made the beauty of the pizza emanate.

-I grew impatient as the savory aroma reached my stomach and it gargled.
+I grew impatient as the delightful aroma reached my stomach and it gargled.

 “Okay, guys, just wait,” said Vanessa, holding her phone.